ntngocanh/recipes-prn231/README.md

 ## recipes-prn231
 ### Generate your database
-Go to *appsettings.json*, change the connection string to match yours.
+Go to *BusinessObjects* & *API* -> *appsettings.json*, change the connection string to match yours.

-Open the API project in terminal, run
+Open the BusinessObjects project in terminal, run

 `dotnet ef database update`